ctr26/hooke/packages/vcb/README.md

 - To add a new task, implement a new `TaskAdapter`.
 - To add a new preprocessing step, implement a new `PreprocessingStep`.
 - To add a new metric, add an entry to `vcb.metrics.METRICS`.
+- To add a new baseline, implement a `BaseBaseline` and add an entry to `vcb.baselines.BASELINE`.

 To run a new experiment with existing pieces, define a new `EvaluationConfig`.